valiantlynx/dotfiles/README.md

 # My dotfiles.
-its inspired by and to look like this. but for ubuntu mainly. since thats what i daily drive.
+it is inspired by and to look like this. but for ubuntu mainly. since thats what i daily drive.

 ### 🖼️ Gallery